 What's the difference between Meta, Snap, and TikTok for gaming apps?

 Meta is most scalable (highest volume), TikTok has lowest CPI for certain age groups (13-24), and Snap performs well for mid-core games but has smaller scale.
 For most gaming studios, the priority order is Meta first, then TikTok, then Snap.
+According to Google and TikTok CPI comparison, TikTok delivers 30-50% lower CPIs than Meta in many categories.

 - Meta: 500M+ monthly active users, most predictable scaling, creative fatigue is primary limitation